ljh-wd/Optube/README.md

-# Optube — A YouTube UI customizer (developer README)
+# Tuboji — A YouTube UI customizer (developer README)

-Optube is a browser extension that customizes the YouTube web UI by hiding or changing parts of the page (recommended sidebar, shorts, description, comments, etc.).
+Tuboji is a browser extension that customizes the YouTube web UI by hiding or changing parts of the page (recommended sidebar, shorts, description, comments, etc.).
 The extension injects a content script (`content.js`) into YouTube pages and provides a small React-based settings UI bundled with Vite.

 Key files:
 - `public/manifest.json` — extension manifest (content script matches `https://www.youtube.com/*`).